junhua/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ##Setup

 ###Update settings at application.py:
-- Change the Client ID and Client Secret in
+- Change the Client ID and Client Secret Key
 - Change the secret key of the app
 - Change the callback url